EU, IMF give Portugal more time to meet deficit goals

 A spokesman for the main opposition Socialist Party said his party would no longer be "accomplices to the wrong political choices made by the government".
 The Socialists had so far supported the bailout as it was the last Socialist government that requested it.

-Gaspar said the eased deficit targets did not "imply any change to the programme's financial package" and Portugal still intends to return to bond markets as planned a year from now.
+Gaspar said the eased deficit targets did not "imply any change to the program's financial package" and Portugal still intends to return to bond markets as planned a year from now.

-"Provided the authorities persevere with strict programme implementation, euro area member states have declared they stand ready to support Portugal until full market access is regained," the troika said.
+"Provided the authorities persevere with strict program implementation, euro area member states have declared they stand ready to support Portugal until full market access is regained," the troika said.

 Gaspar said the recession would now extend into 2013, with GDP dropping one percent next year after shrinking 3 percent this year.
 The government had previously said 2013 would be a year of recovery.